 I was a finalist in another song contest, this one to write the centennial song for the city of Orange, CA. I think I got a plaque or something.
 I was also a finalist in a contest to write a song about the Berlin Wall coming down.
 For the Berlin Wall contest all 10 finalists went on a dinner cruise in LA Harbor with Ken Minyard from the radio station along with a few celebrities.
 My wife and I were seated at a table next to the actor McLean Stevenson (Lt.
 Colonel Henry Blake on the TV series MASH) and his wife Ginny.

 All throughout my life I considered myself a Christian, but it was a back-burner sort of thing.
 But in the mid 1990s, when a close friend was diagnosed with terminal cancer, I suddenly found myself more interested in things eternal.
 So I started reading the Bible.
 If it was truly God’s word, then I wanted to be sure I read every single word so I’d know I hadn’t missed anything.
 The only way I could think of to do that was to start at the beginning and read it to the end.
-It was a truly awsome experience, giving me deep insights into both the old and new testaments.
+It was a truly awesome experience, giving me deep insights into both the old and new testaments.
 The Bible I read was the New King James version, which has a lot of the old English and it took me about 6 months to read the whole thing.
-After that, I bought a copy of the NIV Bible and read that cover to cover.
-Then I did it a third time.
+After that, I bought a copy of the New International Version (NIV) Bible and read that cover to cover.
+The NIV translation is in plain English, so it’s a lot easier to read and understand.
+Then I read throught it a third time.

 It seemed to me that the main talents I had been blessed with were music-based, so I started writing Christian songs.
-At some point I decided to completely give up non-Christian music, something I’ve since realized was unneccessary.
+At some point I decided to completely give up non-Christian music, something I’ve since realized was unnecessary.
 The truth is that the songs I wrote and played before I got serious about Christianity were a part of what made me into the person I am today.
-I don’t spend a lot of time on my non-Christian songs, but neither do I completely turn my back on them.
+I don’t spend much time these days on my non-Christian songs, because they just don’t seem as important as my Christian songs.

 A little before lunch time on April Fools Day 1999, I fell off the roof of my house onto the concrete driveway.
 I shattered my left elbow, which required 6 hours of surgery, fractured my left orbital (the bone under the eye socket) and 2 of my front teeth were bent back at a 45 degree angle.
 Before I hit the driveway I can remember thinking “this is going to screw up the rest of my day”.
 After I crash-landed I rolled onto my back and reached my right hand to my left elbow.
 I felt the bone protruding and warm blood.
 At that moment a Bible verse came into my mind, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose” (Romans 8:28 NIV).
-The day of the accident was also Maundy Thursday (the day before Good Friday), which is celebrated as a Holy Day by some Christian denominations.
+The day of the accident was also Maundy Thursday (the day of the last supper & the day before Good Friday), which is celebrated as a Holy Day by some Christian denominations.
 I was in the hospital until the following Tuesday, which included Good Friday & Easter.
-I had a second surgery early Easter morning.
+I had a 6 hour surgery the day of the accident and a second surgery early Easter morning.
 My elbow was so badly damaged that my orthopedic surgeon and I both thought that my guitar playing days were probably over.
 He had done the best he could to piece my elbow back together, but I only had (and still have) about 6 inches range of motion and limited rotation.
 I did not want to give up music, but realistically, I had to come up with a plan B.

 I had always enjoyed the process of recording and mixing music, so plan B became to have my own recording studio.
 I had a friend build about two thirds of my garage into a studio.
 I purchased a 16 track digital recorder, mics, stands, etc. I needed a name for this new endeavor.
 It seemed like something related to the cause of this new direction would be suitable, so I checked and found out that the domain name brokenelbow.com was available, so Broken Elbow Records was born.
 As time went on I tried playing the guitar again and found that it was great therapy for my elbow.
 As unbelievable as it may seem, I am now a much better guitar player than I was before the accident (I guess it isn’t really too unbelievable, because I wasn’t all that good in the first place).
 If you ever see me play live, you may notice that I dip my left shoulder sometimes, which is the only way I can get my hand around the guitar neck far enough to form certain bar chords.